TheFive/osmbc/Install_Guide.md

 ## 5 - Database

-The database can be installed with the two javascript files in the folder import.
+The database can be installed using the two javascript files that are in the folder `import`.

 ### Creating tables and views